darkraisisi/RoadPollutionPY/README.md

 ## Running
 To run a simulation i suggest you to run it from a relative position like: `C:/Python383/python.exe "C:/path/to/repo/RoadPollutionPY/roadpollutionpy/roadpollution.py"`

+To run a test: `C:/Python383/python.exe -m pytest .\test_algorithm.py`

 # Troubleshooting
 Problems with saving or reading maps?<br>
 Check if the folders `maps/norm/` are present, check the config for path variables